captivationsoftware/react-sticky/README.md

 ```

 ### `<StickyContainer />` Props
 `<StickyContainer />` passes along all props you provide to it without interference*.
-That's right - no restrictions - go `prop` crazy!
+That's right - no restrictions - go nuts!

 * IMPORTANT: The `style` attribute `padding-top` is managed by React, so avoid setting it with CSS rules.